ericwbailey/ericwbailey.website/source/published/dot-website.md

   order: 16
 ---

-I moved this domain from `.design` to `.website` as part of my redesign.
+I changed this website’s domain from `.design` to `.website` as part of my redesign.
 If you subscribe to my RSS feed (and thank you if you do!), [the new URL](https://ericwbailey.website/feed/feed.xml) is:

 ```html
 https://ericwbailey.website/feed/feed.xml